malte-n/Data-Science-Portfolio/us_bonds_analysis/README.md

 Plot the following:
 - Weights of bonds from countries in pie chart √
-- longevity as  bar chart (in buckets)
+- longevity as  bar chart (in buckets) √
-- maturity (bar chart)
-- Asset classes to Weights
+- Asset classes to Weights √ only has fixed income
-- yield to worst (weighted average) for the entire ETF (one number)
+- yield to worst (weighted average) for the entire ETF (one number) = Notional Value √